 Once the user is created, add that user to the wheel

-group so that he can run the sudo
+group so that it can run the sudo

 command to access some administrative privileges.